abhijeetpraveen/GetJukesBySetting/README.md

-# Welcome to GetJukesBySetting Application
+# Welcome to the GetJukesBySetting Application

 This is a REST API with a single GET endpoint which returns a paginated list of jukeboxes that suppport a given setting id.
 It supports the following query parameters: